Seattle Kraken: First seasons (2021–present)

 The Kraken improved significantly in their second season.
-On July 13, 2022, the team signed goaltender Martin Jones to a one-year contract.
-In January 2023, Jones backstopped the Kraken through seven games of an eight-game win streak.
+During the offseason, the team signed goaltender Martin Jones to a one-year contract.
+In January 2023, Jones appeared for the Kraken in seven games of an eight-game win streak.
 While doing so, the franchise became the first team to win all seven games of a seven-game road trip.
-On April 6, the Kraken clinched their first playoff berth, qualifying for the 2023 Stanley Cup playoffs.
+Eventually, the Kraken clinched their first playoff berth, qualifying for the 2023 Stanley Cup playoffs.
 The team's record of 46–28–8 and 100 points placed the team fourth in the Pacific Division, thus achieving the first wild card playoff spot in the Western Conference.
 On April 30, the Kraken defeated the Colorado Avalanche in the opening best-of-seven playoff series, becoming the first expansion team in NHL history to win their first playoff series against the defending Stanley Cup champion.
 The team's playoff run came to an end after the second round where they lost to the Dallas Stars in seven games.
-On June 26, at the NHL Awards ceremony, Matty Beniers was named the winner of the Calder Memorial Trophy for being the NHL rookie of the year.
+On June 26, at the NHL awards ceremony, Matty Beniers was named the winner of the Calder Memorial Trophy for being the NHL rookie of the year.

-The Kraken struggled offensively in their third season, ranking 29th in the league in goals, with only 217.
-In December and January, following an eight-game skid, goaltender Joey Daccord started in eight out of nine games of a franchise record nine-game win streak.
-In the midst of the streak, Daccord started in goal for the Kraken during the 2024 Winter Classic, where he achieved the first-ever shutout in Winter Classic history with a 3–0 victory over the Vegas Golden Knights.
+During their third season, the Kraken ranked 29th in the league in goals, with only 217.
+In December and January, following an eight-game losing streak, goaltender Joey Daccord started in eight out of nine games of a franchise record nine-game win streak.
+In the midst of the streak, Daccord started in goal for the Kraken during the 2024 NHL Winter Classic, where he achieved the first-ever shutout in NHL Winter Classic history with a 3–0 victory over the Vegas Golden Knights.
 The team was eliminated from playoff contention on April 3, following a 5–2 loss to the Los Angeles Kings.
 The Kraken finished their season with a 34–35–13 record, enough for sixth place in their division.
 On April 29, following the end of the season, head coach Dave Hakstol was fired, being replaced by Dan Bylsma on May 28.